EAGLE: Speculative Sampling Requires Rethinking Feature Uncertainty: Introduction

 The key to enhancing acceleration in speculative sampling lies in reducing the time overhead and improving the acceptance rate of the draft by the original LLM~\cite{chen2023cascade,xia2023speculative,santilli-etal-2023-accelerating}.
-Numerous approaches focus on reducing the overhead of the draft phase.
-Lookahead \cite{fu2023lookahead} employs n-gram and Jacobi iteration, while Medusa \cite{medusa} utilizes a set of MLPs that predict tokens based on the second-top-layer feature of the original LLM.
+Numerous approaches focus on reducing the overhead of the drafting phase.
+Lookahead \cite{fu2023lookahead} employs n-gram and Jacobi iteration, while Medusa \cite{medusa} utilizes a set of MLPs that predict tokens based on the second-to-top-layer feature of the original LLM.
 These strategies significantly decrease the latency in generating drafts, leading to improved acceleration.
-However, the ultimate potential of these methods is capped due to the lower accuracy of the drafts they produce.

-Building upon the observation that auto-regression at the feature level is more manageable than at the token level, we introduce a simple framework, EAGLE (Extrapolation Algorithm for Greater Language-model Efficiency), which diverges from direct token prediction and instead performs auto-regressive operations at the feature level.
-By incorporating a token sequence advanced by one time step, EAGLE circumvents the uncertainty associated with feature-level auto-regression.
-With the draft model comprising merely a transformer decoder layer, EAGLE achieves a draft accuracy of approximately 0.8, substantially surpassing Medusa's 0.6.
+However, their effectiveness is limited by the lower accuracy of the resulting drafts, with Medusa achieving an accuracy of about 0.6, and Lookahead even lower.
+In contrast, our method attains an accuracy of approximately 0.8.

+To overcome these limitations, we introduce EAGLE (Extrapolation Algorithm for Greater Language-model Efficiency), an efficient speculative sampling method, grounded in the following two observations.

+\textbf{Firstly, autoregression at the feature level is simpler than at the token level.} In this paper, ``features'' refer to the second-to-top-layer features of the original LLM, located before the LM head.
+Compared to token sequences, which are simple transformations of natural language, feature sequences exhibit more regularity.
+Autoregressively processing at the feature level and then deriving tokens using the LM head of the original LLM yields better results than directly autoregressively predicting tokens.
+As illustrated in Figure \ref{fig:ob12}, autoregressively predicting features yields better performance, demonstrated by a higher speedup ratio of 1.9x compared to 1.5x.

+\textbf{Secondly, the uncertainty inherent in the sampling process significantly constrains the performance of predicting the next feature.} In text generation, the target LLM predicts the distribution of tokens and samples accordingly, introducing randomness.
+Features, being high-dimensional and continuous, cannot be treated similarly.
+As depicted in Figure \ref{fig:random}, sampling different tokens like ``am'' or ``always'' leads to distinct feature sequences, introducing ambiguity into the feature-level autoregression.
+Medusa faces a similar issue in predicting spaced tokens, where it is uncertain whether the true target for the input $f_I$ should be $p_{am}$ or $p_{always}$.
+To address this issue, EAGLE inputs the token sequence from one time step ahead, which includes the sampling outcomes, into the draft model.
+In the example illustrated in Figure \ref{fig:random}, this involves predicting $f_{always}$ based on $f_{I}$ and $t_{always}$, and predicting $f_{am}$ based on $f_{I}$ and $t_{am}$.
+As illustrated in Figure \ref{fig:ob12}, by addressing the uncertainty, the speedup ratio further increases from 1.9x to 2.8x.